AymenMarouani/react-training/1-gentle-introduction/README.md

 ```
 It's a function, and this function get access to the state by importing and calling the _setState_ attachment or _hook_.
 To have access to the life cycle method inside the function, the hook _useEffect_ can be used.
 The Hook API is well documented in this [link](https://reactjs.org/docs/hooks-reference.html).

-:information_source: hooks can coexist with functional and class components, they are not meant to replace them (immediately).
+:information_source: hooks can coexist with functional and class components, they are not meant to replace them (for the short term).

 ## Going Further
 This part of the training did summarize the main concepts of React, we'll discover more throughout practice by setting up a JavaScript development environment for React and by coding a sample application.
 Finally, the ultimate reference for React is still its [official documentation site](https://reactjs.org/docs/getting-started.html).